hcorona-zz/recsys-101-workshop/README.md

 The goal of the hacknight is to introduce people to recommender sytems, build your own recommender system an evaluate it by generating recommendations for you and other atendees.

+This will be a relaxed and interactive environments, with people helping you to go through the examples.
+If you want, you can join a friend and code together.

 ### Resources
 * Collective Intelligence book : [Programming Collective Intelligence book] (http://www.amazon.com/gp/product/0596529325/ref=as_li_qf_sp_asin_il?ie=UTF8&camp=1789&creative=9325&creativeASIN=0596529325&linkCode=as2&tag=tasktoy-20)
 * Collective Intelligence (book code): [Programming Collective Intelligence code](https://github.com/cataska/programming-collective-intelligence-code)